Ker Bellenden, 4th Lord Bellenden of Broughton1

 M, #129474, b.
 22 August 1751, d.
 20 October 1796

-John Ker Bellenden, 5th Lord Bellenden of Broughton was born on 22 August 1751 at Woolwich, London, England.1 He was the son of Ker Bellenden, 4th Lord Bellenden of Broughton and Elizabeth Brett.1 He was baptised on 23 September 1751.1 He married Sarah Cumming on 26 June 1787 at Leith, Scotland.1 He died on 20 October 1796 at age 45 at Edinburgh, Midlothian, Scotland, without issue.1
+John Ker Bellenden, 5th Lord Bellenden of Broughton was born on 22 August 1751 at Woolwich, London, EnglandG.1 He was the son of Ker Bellenden, 4th Lord Bellenden of Broughton and Elizabeth Brett.1 He was baptised on 23 September 1751.1 He married Sarah (?) on 26 June 1787 at Leith, ScotlandG.1 He died on 20 October 1796 at age 45 at Edinburgh, Midlothian, ScotlandG, without issue.1

 As he was insolvent at his death, his office of Heritable Usher was sold by order of the Court of Session.1